MsDiala/MsDiala/README.md

 - 🌱 I’m currently learning HTML,CSS,Javascript
 - 🤔 I’m looking for help with designing a website.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:Monkeys used to scare me so much as a kid!